JNegron-Tech/10inch-rack-homelab-infrastructure/README.md

 The lab is built in a physical **10-inch rack environment** and uses virtualization, segmented networking, and multiple operating systems to replicate enterprise infrastructure.

+Links provided below to jump to specific areas of interest.

 ### Overall Lab Completion

 Progress: **3 / 20 Projects Completed**